JEWELLERY CARE

 The term Sterling Silver refers to 92.5% pure silver, also known as 925 silver.
 Silver is too soft for daily wear if it's 100% pure, therefore, it is mixed with alloys such as copper and zinc .
 Almost all precious metals used in jewellery manufacture are mixed with other metals to make them more hardwearing and more workable.

-Our pieces are plated in 2.5 microns of 24ct gold.
+Lucy’s work is plated in 2.5 microns of 24ct gold.
 A micron refers to the thickness of the layer of gold covering the silver jewellery.
 Most factory made “costume” jewellery is plated in as little as 0.25microns, which is why the gold finish often wears off very quickly.
-When Sterling silver is plated with 2.5 microns of gold it is referred to as Gold Vermeil which is the highest quality gold plating.
+When Sterling silver is plated with 2.5 microns of gold it is referred to as Gold Vermeil which is the highest quality gold plating.The thickness of the gold plating means that it will not wear away and is suitable for those allergic to silver or base metals.

 carina%252Bbracelet%252Bgold.jpg